scopousiiq/iiQ-google-apps-script/README.md

 - **Bulk SLA Fetching**: Uses `POST /api/v1.0/tickets/slas` to fetch SLA data for all tickets in one paginated call (not individual requests)
 - **View Filtering**: Filters tickets by a saved view using the view facet filter
+- **Ticket Type Filtering**: Optional filtering by single or multiple ticket types (comma-separated)
+- **Tag Filtering**: Optional filtering by single or multiple tags (comma-separated)
 - **SLA Formatting**: Displays SLA target and actual resolution times in the format: `Sla: < 2 Days / Actual: 6.2 Days`
+- **Multi-Sheet Sync**: Configure multiple sheets in a single Config sheet and sync all in one execution
 - **Pagination Support**: Handles large datasets with configurable page size
 - **Debug Mode**: Optional debug logging to troubleshoot sync issues
-- **Error Handling**: Validates configuration and reports errors before execution
+- **Error Handling**: Validates configuration and reports errors; continues syncing other sheets if one fails

 ## Prerequisites